openflighthpc/openflight-omnibus-builder/docs/omnibus.md

 Software files define individual components of the overall package.
 They are a good way to split the build/installation of your package into multiple steps/blocks.
 You will always have a software file for your project, as this is what is triggered by the top-level project definition.

-Some of the details/methods here exist because software definition files are designed to be able to be used by multiple project definitions at the same time.
+Some of the DSL methods here exist because software definition files are designed to be able to be used by multiple project definitions at the same time.
 For example, `default_version` exists to specify which software version should be used when the top-level project definition doesn't specify a version.

 ### Software definition